 Power-panel – statistical power in Biological Psychiatry

-The lab is establishing transparent and open science practices including pre-registration of new projects, sharing data and code – whenever feasible.
+The lab is establishing transparent and open science practices including pre-registration of new projects, sharing data and code (whenever feasible) and transitioning to fully reproducible manuscript writing.
 Please bear with us while we slowly and steadily establish these new routines, make mistakes on the way and (try to) do better next time.
-Data protection questions related to “open data” is not a walk in the park.
+Changing routines is no walk in the park.
 We often discuss these topics as well as meta-research topics in our weekly lab meetings.
+We have organized work-shops on these topics at the Institute of Systems Neuroscience where the lab is located:

-The lab values robust, reproducible and transparent/open science.
-We actively participate in fostering these topics in the context of Biological Psychology and Cognitive Neuroscience.
-We are also interested in and performing field-specific meta-research – mostly focusing on psychophysiological methods or topics in fear and anxiety research.
+The lab is interested in and performing field-specific meta-research – mostly focusing on psychophysiological methods or topics of experimental fear and anxiety research.
 We give our best to do this in a constructive and future-oriented way.

 Lonsdorf, T. B., Klingelhöfer-Jens, M.,Andreatta, M., Beckers, T., Chalkia, A., Gerlicher, A., Haaker, J.,Jentsch, V., Meir Drexler, S., Mertens, G., Richter, J., Sjouwerman, R.& Wendt, J. & Merz, C. J. (2019) Navigating the garden of forking path for data exclusion in fear conditioning research.
 Elife, e52465